altocodenl/TODIS/readme.md

                         code 200
 ```

 In the call above, `http` makes a HTTP call over the network.
 But that call has no way of "knowing" if the HTTP handler on the other end has experienced a change.
 Thus, it is still possible to have non-reactive calls, particularly when those calls go over certain system boundaries (like another computer).
-If, however, either the method or the path changed (or even the implementation of `http`), then the call would be repeated.
+If, however, either the method or the path changed (or even the logic of `http`), then the call would be repeated.

 Reactivity is not just convenient: it allows the system to always stay in-sync with itself.
 This also happens in biological systems: when a living being perceives a change in their environment, everything that in the being's mind depends on the environment will also react to that change.
 And if a change takes place internally, that will trigger further changes in the organism.
 As I understand it, this is the basis of [autopoiesis](https://en.wikipedia.org/wiki/Autopoiesis): self-production.